FOREX-Euro dips after surge post-ECB

 By Patrick Graham

-month, undermining the case of those still calling for a fall to
+undermining the case of those still calling for a fall to parity

-that added up to far more than the market had expected and that
+deposit rates that added up to far more than the market had

 After a surge to more than $1.12 on Thursday, the euro eased